dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 ******************************

-In courses where either cohorts or multiple enrollment tracks are enabled, you can choose to divide discussion topics based on group, or you can specify that the discussion topics are unified and shared by all learners.
+In courses where either cohorts or multiple enrollment tracks are enabled, you see options to divide discussion topics based on the available group types.

-.. note:: You can choose only one group type (either cohorts or enrollment track) by which to divide discussions, even if your course both uses cohorts and has multiple enrollment tracks.
+.. note:: You can choose only one group type by which to divide discussions, even if your course both uses cohorts and has multiple enrollment tracks.

+The group type that you choose for dividing discussions is used to divide all discussion topics in the course, both course-wide and content-specific.

 By default, all :ref:`course-wide discussion topics<Create CourseWide Discussion Topics>` and :ref:`content-specific discussion topics<Create